The 11th edition of the Cannes-Croisette Competition will take place on Saturday, April 18 and Sunday, April 19, 2026.

 You can download the rules below

-On-line ticketing: to access, click on Participer
+On-line registration, click on Participer

 Results